Why we need you!

 - Youth who are “new” to our streets are more likely to become chronically homeless if we do not intervene within 15 nights.

-- 68.4% of homeless students scored below standards, 82.3% of homeless students scored below standard in math, and 60.4% of homeless students scored below standard in science.
+- 68.4% of homeless students scored below standards.
+82.3% of homeless students scored below standard in math and 60.4% of homeless students scored below standard in science.

-- In 2017, we had 325 Bethel-Eugene 4J youth experiencing homelessness and identified as unaccompanied minors—90 dropped out of school.
+- In 2019-20 , we had 1,063 Bethel-Eugene 4J youth experiencing homelessness and 272 of them identified as unaccompanied minors.